oxsecurity/megalinter/docs/configuration.md

 Examples:

 - Run all javascript and groovy linters except STANDARD javascript linter.
-DevSkip errors will be non-blocking
+DevSkim errors will be non-blocking

 ```yaml
 ENABLE: JAVASCRIPT,GROOVY